lukeclewlow/C.V./README.md

 - You need to have a good conceptual overview of the problem space and the specific issues in order to tackle any philosophical question.
 - I have experience in tackling problems in a professional environment.
 Whilst working as a Management Accountant I was constantly required to come up with new ways of extracting and making data accessible within the confines of the databases and reporting systems.

+### Self-Starting Independent Learner

+I have taught myself a lot of skills.
+I'm continually picking up new things and am fantastically driven to conquer new things!

+- [Electronic Music Production](https://soundcloud.com/luk3nuk3m), I learnt from the ground up using only the internet and trial and error.
+Google is as helpful for this as it is for coding, and the experience isn't entirely different.
+There are many passionate people willing to offer their expertise to novices which is so great to see!
+- I taught myself piano, mainly just through perserverance and practice.
+I was already able to read music which helped, but the rest I have picked up myself.
+- I have learnt basic joinery and built myself a rather nifty little table (although ever so slightly wobbly)!
+- I circuit-bent an old yamaha keyboard to produce some weird and wonderful sounds, learning a little about electronics and hardware along the way.
+- All of these things have taught me how to approach learning without the need for strict guidance.
+How to break vast problems into smaller chunks, how to navigate documentation and filter information when there is too much available.

 ### Communication and Team Work

 I am good at working with a team, sharing knowledge and expanding and building upon my own to get the most out of working together.